 Other great recipes

 - I’ve got a lot of terrific salads on the site that is perfect to pair alongside this pulled pork.
+And if you want something a bit spicier, check out this Mojo Smoked Pork.

 - I also pride myself on this Sweet Potato Mac and Cheese because of the hidden veggies my kid doesn’t know are in there. 😉